 🔹 The “How” Requirement – Are You Using a Systematic Approach?

-You need a structured process of investigation, which includes:
+You need a structured research process, including:

 • Identifying a technological problem